 - Creative practice activities, in and of themselves, do not require REB review.
 However, research that employs creative practice to obtain responses from participants that will be analyzed to answer a research question is subject to REB review.

-If you are conducting a QA/QI study, a checklist is available to help you make a determination as to whether your study requires review.
-If you are in any doubt regarding whether your study requires review, you are advised to seek the opinion of the BREB.
+If you are conducting a quality improvement/quality assessment or program evaluation study, a checklist is available to help you make a determination as to whether your project requires review.
+If you are in any doubt regarding whether your study requires review, you are encouraged to contact the BREB.

-The Office of Research Services is allowed to release limited amounts of grant funding to researchers for "initial" research work that doesn't involve human participants.
-Click here to access the form to request a partial release of funds.
-Please be aware that you will need to submit an ethics application well in advance of the component of the study involving human participants.
+The Office of Research Services is able to release limited amounts of grant funding to researchers for "initial" research work that does not involve human participants.
+Requests are reviewed individually by the Director, Research Ethics.
+To submit a request, follow the instructions provided in the form.
+Please be aware that you will need to submit an ethics application well in advance of beginning the component of the study that involves human participants.

 The Head of Department (HOD) must approve the application following its submission by the Principal Investigator.
 By approving the application the HOD confirms that "the Principal Investigator has the qualifications, experience, and facilities to carry out this research".
 Clicking the approval button is equivalent to providing a signature.